oracle/terraform-provider-oci/website/docs/d/generative_ai_dedicated_ai_cluster.html.markdown

 The following attributes are exported:

-* `capacity` - The total capacity for a dedicated AI cluster.
-	* `capacity_type` - The type of the dedicated AI cluster capacity.
-	* `total_endpoint_capacity` - The total number of endpoints that can be hosted on this dedicated AI cluster.
-	* `used_endpoint_capacity` - The number of endpoints hosted on this dedicated AI cluster.
 * `compartment_id` - The compartment OCID to create the dedicated AI cluster in.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.